Treatment for Anxiety in Dubai

 Anxiety in Obsessive-compulsive disorder (OCD)

-The Obsessive-Compulsive Disorder (OCD) is characterized by persistent, uncontrollable, and unwanted feelings or thoughts (obsessions) and routines or rituals (compulsions).
+Obsessive-Compulsive Disorder (OCD) is characterised by persistent, uncontrollable, and unwanted feelings or thoughts (obsessions) and routines or rituals (compulsions).
 The affected individuals engage in ritualistic behaviours to try to prevent or rid themselves of the disturbing thoughts and the associated anxiety.

 Anxiety in Post-Traumatic Stress Disorder (PTSD)